Zillexit Software

 This is where things get tricky.

 You need to catch fraudulent transactions.
-But if your fraud detection is too aggressive, you’ll block legitimate purchases and never know how much revenue you lost.
+But if your fraud detection’s too aggressive, you’ll block legitimate purchases.
+And you’ll never know how much revenue you lost.

-Modern systems use pattern recognition to spot the difference.
-They look at purchase behavior, location data, and transaction history to flag suspicious activity without stopping every unusual purchase.
+Modern systems spot the difference through pattern recognition.
+They analyze purchase behavior, location data, and transaction history to flag what’s suspicious, without blocking every unusual buy.
+It’s faster that way.

 The best part?
 These systems learn over time.
 They get better at knowing what normal looks like for your specific business.